freeman-lab/gl-scene/README.md

 scene.shapes(shapes, styles)
 ```

-Let's also add a light: a bright yellow one to represent the sun.
+Let's also add a light: a bright yellow one to represent the sun!
 Specify a list with an `id` and 4x1 `position` for each light.

 ```javascript
 var lights = [